- About Us

 A. Research has shown that there are four main reasons that people choose to have LASIK.
 They are:

 A. Most patients are in the laser suite for around 10 minutes.
 The actual laser treatment time takes just 15-90 seconds, depending on the degree of correction required.
-Total time at KEI on the day of the procedure will be about 2-3 hours.
+Total time at The Surgery Center on the day of the procedure will be about 2-3 hours.

 A. LASIK has proven overwhelmingly successful in reducing dependence on glasses and contact lenses.
 Clinical studies show that most LASIK patients (with mild to moderate prescriptions) have the potential to achieve 20/20 vision or near 20/20 vision.
 Generally, this means they no longer need or have reduced dependence on glasses or contacts to drive, play sports, watch movies and TV, or participate in careers requiring excellent vision.